Review:

 Cons

-- Critics argue that the theory lacks empirical evidence and may oversimplify the complexity of human cognition
+- Critics argue it lacks empirical evidence